 - The impacts to the river have been significantly underestimated,

 - The economic and environmental risks have been ignored or downplayed,

-- The projected economic benefits have been dramatically overstated by Jaxport and some of its partners,
+- The projected economic benefits have been dramatically overstated,

-- The proposed mitigation is woefully inadequate to minimize or offset the damage to the river, and
+- The proposed mitigation is woefully inadequate, doing nothing to offset the damage to the river,

 - Thirteen miles of the river would be deepened, from the mouth of the St. Johns River to just west of the Dames Point Bridge near Blount Island.

 - Two areas of the channel close to Chicopit Bay and Ft.
 Caroline National Memorial would be widened.